mengqhui/baidudl/README.md

 # baidudl
 Baidu irritates me.
-It is for downloading from pan.baidu
+It is for downloading from pan.baidu.com.